lgchiaretto/prometheus-example-app/README.md

 This example app serves as an example of how one can easily instrument HTTP handlers with [Prometheus][prometheus] metrics.
 It uses the Prometheus [go client][client-golang] to create a new Prometheus registry.

 Usage is simple, on any request to `/` the request will result in a `200` response code.
 This increments the counter for this response code.
 Similarly the `/err` endpoint will result in a `404` response code, therefore increments that respective counter.
 Duration metrics are also exposed for any request to `/`.
+The `/403` endpoint will result in a `403` response code, the `/500` endpoint will result in a `500` response code, the `/502` endpoint will result in a `502` response code.

-A Docker image is available at: `quay.io/brancz/prometheus-example-app:v0.3.0`
+A Docker image is available at: `quay.io/chiaretto/prometheus-example-app:latest`

 ## Deploying in a Kubernetes cluster